In this post, we answer two common questions about conservatorships and wills:

 There are formal and legal ways to make a will for someone incompetent through a special court petition.
 Call us about substituted judgment petitions in Los Angeles California.

 If you are unsure that your loved one has the capacity to make a will, please call us with your questions.
-Call Mina Sirkin, at 818.340.4479 to consult with out attorney to determine if a conservatee can make a will.
+Call for a free consultation with Mina Sirkin, at 818.340.4479 to consult with an attorney to determine if a conservatee can make a will.